-The second edition of the TriStar Mallorca will once again be one of the most interesting and competitive events of the season in Europe.
+The second edition of TriStar Mallorca will once again be one of the most interesting and competitive events of the season in Europe.

-Among the registered national triathletes are Alejandro Santamaría, one of the best in long distance in Spain last year and third classified in the first TriStar event in Andalusia in 2009, and Richard Calle, who was the 2011 winner of the TriStar55.5 Mallorca and who is now making the jump to format 111 in this edition, after taking the podium at the Spanish Championship recently held in Valencia.
-“I found the TriStar55.5 Mallorca an ideal distance for people who enjoy riding on two wheels and who like to run fast.
-The 500 meters of swimming are a procedure to then get on the bike and have a little bit of everything.
-A first section of slides, then a section to go coupled at high speed (if the wind is good) and finally the climb to Sant Salvador, simply spectacular.
-Last year I won the short distance and this year I hope to get better km to be able to face the queen test with guarantees.
-At the moment I have trained much better and I am sure that I will get better in shape ”indicates Richard Calle.
+Among the registered national triathletes are Alejandro Santamaría, one of the best in long distance in Spain last year and third place in the first TriStar event in Andalusia in 2009, and Richard Calle, which was the winner in 2011 of the TriStar55.5 Mallorca and which now makes the jump to the 111 format in this present edition, after getting on the podium in the Spanish Championship recently held in Valencia.
+“The TriStar55.5 Mallorca seemed like an ideal distance for people who enjoy on two wheels and like to run fast.
+The 500 meters of swimming are a procedure to later get on the bike and have a little of everything.
+A first section of slides, then a section of being coupled at high speed (if the wind is good) and finally the climb to Sant Salvador, simply spectacular.
+Last year I won the short distance and this year I hope to get better in km to be able to face the queen test with guarantees.
+At the moment I have trained much better and I am sure that I will arrive in better shape ”indicates Richard Calle.

-TriStar111 Mallorca is open to individual triathletes or relay teams made up of two or three participants.
+TriStar111 Mallorca is open to individual triathletes or by relay teams made up of two or three participants.
 On the same day, the TriStar55.5 will replace the previous Olympic triathlon with a total length of 55.5 kilometers.